 Learn about the different types of metals to choose from here!

 The stainless steel I use for my splints is 316L grade, which is also known as surgical stainless.
-While most people are familiar with stainless steel in their kitchens, it is also used for things like surgical instruments, syringes, and was popularly used for surgical implants until titanium became a more viable option.
+While most people are familiar with stainless steel in their kitchens, it is also used for things like surgical instruments, syringes, body jewelry, and was popularly used for surgical implants until titanium became a more viable option.

 Nickel Free Stainless Steel

 For those with extreme skin sensitivity (such as MCAD/MCAS) I also have grade 430 stainless steel available, which is nickel free.
 All my heavy gauge stainless steel splints are made from this type of steel.
 This type of steel is also slightly magnetic, so may be beneficial for those who have found relief with magnet therapy.

 Sterling silver is an alloy of 92.5% fine silver and 7.5% copper for durability.
 It has been a classic choice for jewelry applications for centuries.
 It has a bright white silver finish and complements any style.
 Sterling silver is hypoallergenic and reactions to it are extremely rare.

 I use sterling sterling silver wire in the production of nearly all my splints, including several fancy floral band styles.
 I have it available in traditional bright white finish as well as hammered and gunmetal finishes.
 It is the most popular option next to the stainless steel.